 |Run Time||120-140 minutes|

 It is unclear as to how long the battery included with the iLIFE A4s vacuum is going to last.
 That said, it is a bit concerning that the warranty only covers the battery for 6 months.
 Needless to say, it doesn’t exactly inspire confidence.

 Additionally, the battery included with the vacuum offers 2,600 mAh of power, whereas the generic version gets a slight bump at 2,800 mAh.

 To determine the value of any vacuum, we look at a combination of factors including: design, cleaning performance, size and dimensions, usability, maneuverability, maintenance, battery, noise, and overall company performance.
 We compare these factors against the overall price of the unit and use the comparison to help guide our our determination of the product’s value.

-For the iLIFE A4s, at under $200 for a robot vacuum, this robot vacuum is a solid value.
+For the iLIFE A4s, sold at a low price for a robot vacuum, this robot vacuum is a solid value.